Criteria for Davies Irreducibility of Markovian Quantum Dynamics

 We will describe further counter-examples in Sec.~\ref{sec:examples-qubit}.
 As discussed in the following, the apparent contradiction arises from a distinction between the notions of irreducibility considered by Evans and Davies.

-Note also that, according to Ref.~\cite{Frigerio1978-63}, there actually is a relation between the commutant $\{\hL_\alpha, \hL_\alpha^\dag,\hH\}'$ and the uniqueness of steady states. \begin{theorem}[Frigerio's first theorem] If a Markovian quantum system \eqref{eq:QME} has a faithful (i.e., full-rank) steady state, then $\{\hL_\alpha, \hL_\alpha^\dag,\hH\}'=\{z\id\,|\, z\in\mathbb{C}\}$ implies uniqueness of the steady state. \end{theorem} See also Refs.~\cite{Frigerio1977-2,Spohn1980-52}.
-Due to the important precondition that a faithful steady state exists, this criterion is however usually impossible to verify for many-body systems.
+Note also that, according to theorem~1 in Ref.~\cite{Frigerio1977-2}, there actually is a relation between the commutant $\{\hL_\alpha, \hL_\alpha^\dag,\hH\}'$ and the uniqueness of steady states. \begin{theorem}[Frigerio's first theorem] If a Markovian quantum system \eqref{eq:QME} has a faithful (i.e., full-rank) steady state, then $\{\hL_\alpha, \hL_\alpha^\dag,\hH\}'=\{z\id\,|\, z\in\CC\}$ implies uniqueness of the steady state. \end{theorem} See also Refs.~\cite{Spohn1980-52}.
+However, due to the important precondition that a faithful steady state exists, this criterion is usually not possible to assess for many-body systems.